akdavis83/Space-Maze/README.md

 # Astray

 A WebGL maze game built with Three.js and Box2dWeb.
-Play it here: http://wwwtyro.github.io/Astray/
+Play it here: https://akdavis83.github.io/Space-Maze/

 ### Launching

 There are several ways to launch the game.
 Here is the simplest:

 1. Clone or download the repository
-2. Navigate to Astray's directory
-3. Start 'python -m SimpleHTTPServer' in your shell (for python 3.0 and above type 'python -m http.server' in your shell)
-4. Open 'localhost:8000' in your browser
-5. Enjoy!
+2. Play on the website
+3. Get the app in the store